AztlanEngineering/graphene-django-extended/README.md

 `hatch build` or `python -m hatch build`
 `hatch publish` or `python -m hatch publish` with username `__token__`.
 Make sure the [keyrings backend](https://github.com/jaraco/keyrings.alt) is installed.
-On arch `pacman -S python-hatch python-keyrings-alt`, publish with `username:__token__`
+On arch `pacman -S python-hatch python-keyrings-alt`, publish with `username:__token__` The default keyring is located at `~/.local/share/python_keyring/` and uses the name "main".
+Again this is not a recommended implementation, just a quick and dirty keyring usage